Inothr/opentele/README.md

 - [pyQt5](https://www.riverbankcomputing.com/software/pyqt/) - Used by Telegram Desktop to streams data from files.
 - [qrcode](https://github.com/lincolnloop/python-qrcode) - QR code generation for terminal-based login.

+---

+## ⚠️ Warning

+This tool uses Telegram's official authentication.
+It must be properly configured.

+The following actions may cause Telegram to freeze your accounts:

+- Manually defining `API_ID` and `API_HASH` (the tool already manages these)
+- Making rapid or repeated authentication attempts
+- Using a different connection method or device than the one used to create the session
+- Mixing different Telegram clients or libraries
+- Logging in with multiple accounts from the same IP address or device
+- Using new virtual numbers or numbers with no prior activity

+Notes:
+- If you created a session with an official device (e.g., Android), you must continue using that same method for that session
+- Using your own `API_ID` and `API_HASH` may cause authentication inconsistencies

 ## Installation
 - Install from [PyPI](https://pypi.org/project/opentele/):
 ```pip title="pip"